city

 The foregoing is only a bare-bones description.
 A good employment contract will contain much more.

-The four elements of an employment contract that are absolutely indispensable are the job title, the department where the employee will work, identifying who the employee will report to, and a description of how performance evaluations will be conducted.
+The four elements of an employment contract that are absolutely indispensable are the job title and general job responsibilities, the department where the employee will work, identifying who the employee will report to, and a description of how the employee's performance evaluations will be conducted.
+If it has a predetermined end date, state that termination date in the employee contract.

 Among the minimum requirements for an employment contract is a description of compensation and benefits.
-You need to describe salary or hourly wage (depending on how the employee is to be paid), including raises, bonuses and benefits, and how the employee qualifies for these benefits.
+You need to describe salary or hourly wage (depending on how the employee is to be paid), including the employee's overtime pay, raises, bonuses, holiday pay, and benefits, and how the employee qualifies for these benefits.
 You also need to describe all non-monetary benefits such as health insurance, retirement benefits, etc. as well as which portion of these expenses the employee must pay.

 Time off policy is one of the critical parts of an employment contract.
-The contract should describe in detail the accrual of vacation days, any increase in vacation days due to seniority, sick leave, family emergencies, and unpaid leave.
+Such provision of the contract should describe in detail the accrual of vacation days, any increase in vacation days due to seniority, sick leave, family emergencies, and unpaid leave.
 Can the employee make up for lost work time by working overtime?

-One of the most essential elements of a contract of employment is the way that you classify employees.
-You must make it clear that you are hiring an employee, not an independent contractor.
-It is important to recognize, however, that it is the content of the company’s rights and obligations that determine this classification, not what label you use.
+One of the most essential elements of a written contract of employment is the way that you classify employees.
+You must make it clear that you are hiring a new employee, not an independent contractor.
+It is important to recognize, however, that it is the content of the company's rights and obligations that determine this classification, not what label or job description you use.

-One of the key features of an employment contract is a clause stating whether the employee’s term of employment is indefinite or for a set term.
-It should specify the number of hours the employee is expected to work and whether remote or out-of-town work is possible or expected.
+One of the key features of an employment contract is a clause stating whether the employee's term of employment is indefinite or for a set term.
+It should specify the number of hours the employee is expected to work and whether remote or out-of-town work is possible or expected as essential job functions.
 If night or weekend work is expected, the contract should specify this.

 Privacy Policy